aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 ---

-#### 🧩 The OSCAL POA&M Model
+#### 🧩 The OSCAL plan of actions & milestones (POA&M) model

 ![bg right 49%](https://pages.nist.gov/OSCAL/concepts/layer/assessment/poam/poam-model.svg)

-> A plan of actions and milestones (POA&M) document describes the information typically provided by an assessor during the preparation for an assessment.
+> A POA&M document describes the information typically provided by an assessor during the preparation for an assessment.

 ---